 |Reference||None||We cannot send transfer references to Colombia.|

-Due to Colombian regulations, each recipient you send Colombian Pesos to will need to fill in a form which will be sent to our partner in Colombia and provide a copy of their ID that they used to open their bank account.
-They are required to fill in this form once per 365 days.
-You can find a guide on how to fill this out here.
-Your recipient can send us this form.
-You'll find our contact details here.
+Due to Colombian regulations, each recipient you send Colombian Pesos to will need to fill in a form that will be sent to our partner in Colombia.
+They'll also have to provide a copy of their ID that they used to open their bank account.
+They are required to fill in this form once a year.

 Additional Documents when transferring more than 5000 USD (or equivalent) per calendar month